akon-lab/assignment-two/README.md

 ```
 3)There is introduction part to web page
 ---
--General page: which show as big card("intro") with img background and little card("cardforintro") inside
+-General page: which show as big card("intro") with img background and little card("cardforintro") inside.
 ***
-HTML code
+HTML code (General page):
 ```html
   <div class="intro">
           <div class="cardforintro">